bford26/bford26.github.io/pages/programming/a-star.md

 ## Methods

-For a basic path finding algorithm the main idea is to weigh the different possiblities and create a cost function based on weights.
+For a basic path finding algorithm the main idea is to weigh the different possibilities and create a cost function based on weights.
 A* uses this same concept, but uses a heuristic function which adds to the cost for each path.

 $$f(n) = g(n) + h(n)$$